apache/flink/docs/dev/table/sourceSinks.md

 **TODO: extend and complete**

-Currently, Flink provides the `CsvTableSource` to read CSV files and various `TableSources` to read JSON or Avro objects from Kafka.
+Currently, Flink provides the `CsvTableSource` to read CSV files and a few table sources to read JSON or Avro data from Kafka.
 A custom `TableSource` can be defined by implementing the `BatchTableSource` or `StreamTableSource` interface.
+See section on [defining a custom TableSource](#define-a-tablesource) for details.

 | **Class name** | **Maven dependency** | **Batch?** | **Streaming?** | **Description**
 | `CsvTableSouce` | `flink-table` | Y | Y | A simple source for CSV files.